 – In November 2011, a 4-year old immature in pursuit of a Golden Eagle in an attempt to rob it of its prey was located in the High Atlas Mountains by Sierra-trek and Iberus Medioambiente after ten days of exploration.

-The observations at Oukaïmeden become more or less regular recently probably because of the installation (?) of a pair nearby and probably also because ofvthe frequentation of this site by birders.
+The observations at Oukaïmeden become more or less regular recently probably because of the installation (?) of a pair nearby or because the site is frequently visited by birders.

 Update 1: a first-year juvenile photographed in the High Atlas Mountains on 13 October 2013 by Juliette Boyer.
 This is the fist-ever photograph of a juvenile in Morocco which shows that the adults are breeding and raising juveniles (see photo below).